studmate/final-project-avion/README.md

 A Ruby on Rails Application

 Owners who want the best mate for their pets.
 This application will list all interested owners based on the user's specified distance including the picture of the pets, their breed, and other details like if they are vaccinated or not.
 It uses a dating app like interface and sees all the list of owners that are interested in your pets.
 Once you are both interested in each other pets, you can now message each other for further details.
-Furthermore, it also has a separate marketplace section where you can see advertisements of owners that wants to buy/sell pets.

 #### Version